Hariom009/ColorGenerator-Assignment/README.md

 ### Step 3: Firebase Setup (The Online Database Part)

-.This project uses Google's Firebase for its online database.
+- **This project uses Google's Firebase for its online database.
-.Create a Firebase Project
+- **Create a Firebase Project
-.Go to Firebase Console
+- **Go to Firebase Console

-.Sign in with your Google Account.
+- **Sign in with your Google Account.
-.Click "Add project".
+- **Click "Add project".
-.Give your project a name (e.g., "MyColorCodeApp").
+- **Give your project a name (e.g., "MyColorCodeApp").
-.Follow the prompts and click "Create project".
+- **Follow the prompts and click "Create project".

 # Add iOS App
-.Click the iOS icon in your Firebase project dashboard.
+- **Click the iOS icon in your Firebase project dashboard.
-.Enter your iOS Bundle ID (from Xcode: General > Bundle Identifier).
+- **Enter your iOS Bundle ID (from Xcode: General > Bundle Identifier).
-.(Optional) App Nickname and App Store ID.
+- **(Optional) App Nickname and App Store ID.
-.Click "Register app".
+- **Click "Register app".

-.Download GoogleService-Info.plist
+- **Download GoogleService-Info.plist
-.Download the GoogleService-Info.plist file.
+- **Download the GoogleService-Info.plist file.
-.In Xcode, drag the file into your Project Navigator.
+- **In Xcode, drag the file into your Project Navigator.

 Make sure "Copy items if needed" and your app target are selected.

 # Set Up Firestore -
-.In Firebase Console, go to Firestore Database.
+- **In Firebase Console, go to Firestore Database.
-.Click "Create database" > "Start in test mode".
+- **Click "Create database" > "Start in test mode".
-.Choose a location (e.g., nam5 for India) > Click "Enable".
+- **Choose a location (e.g., nam5 for India) > Click "Enable".

 ## How to Run the Project :

-.Open .xcodeproj or .xcworkspace in Xcode.
+- **Open .xcodeproj or .xcworkspace in Xcode.
-.Select a simulator/device (e.g., iPhone 15 Pro).
+- **Select a simulator/device (e.g., iPhone 15 Pro).
-.Click the Run button (play icon).
+- **Click the Run button (play icon).

 You should now see the ColorCode application running!
 Try generating some colors and observe local and cloud syncing behavior.

 ## How It Works:

-.Generating Colors: The app picks 3 random numbers (RGB) and turns them into a hex string.
+- **Generating Colors: The app picks 3 random numbers (RGB) and turns them into a hex string.
-.Local Storage: Uses UserDefaults to store ID, hex code, and timestamp.
+- **Local Storage: Uses UserDefaults to store ID, hex code, and timestamp.
-.Firebase: Saves the same data to Firestore when online.
+- **Firebase: Saves the same data to Firestore when online.
-.Network Monitor: Uses tools like NWPathMonitor to check internet status.
+- **Network Monitor: Uses tools like NWPathMonitor to check internet status.
-.Smart Syncing:
+- **Smart Syncing:
-.Online: Save to both local and Firebase.
+- **Online: Save to both local and Firebase.
-.Offline → Online: Sync unsynced local data to Firebase.
+- **Offline → Online: Sync unsynced local data to Firebase.